dbrandonjohnson/cfme-automate/README.md

 cfme-automate
 =============

-CloudForms Automate Methods I have written
+CloudForms Automate Methods I have written or contributed to